srobo/kitbook/roles/network-manager.md

 # Network Manager

-The network manager is responsible for designing and installing the network at the competition.
+The network manager is responsible for designing, installing and uninstalling the network at the competition.

 ## Subordinates